 Sharks, Cuts, and Fields...
 Inspiration for Digitization

 "The film is made in the editing room.
-The shooting of the film is about shopping…. get all the ingredients together, and you've got to make sure before you leave the store that you got all the ingredients.
-And then you take those ingredients and you can make a good cake - or not."
+The shooting of the film is about shopping…. get all the ingredients together, and you've got to make sure before you leave the store that you got all the ingredients.... and make a good cake - or not."

 Philip Seymour Hoffman

 The late Hoffman’s quote strikes me, as another mid-summer, digitization program stares me in the face.

 Capturing departmental information during daily business demands is more than a chore.
 Operational stresses and details pile high in that shopping cart.
 And with so many aspects to your enterprise, often is heard, “Where do we start?”

 The answer is with your value chain -- the architectural view that defines your top-level business processes, and which end with competitive advantage.
 Collect the data; collect the insights of your internal customers; understand your enterprise workflows.
 But know when to cut bait.
 Move fast, toward finite digital stories.
 It’s like being a master film editor, cutting the extraneous, knowing your subject and sustaining the narrative.

 Digitization entails the mechanics in developing automated workflows, but the optimal execution of a digitization program is in prioritizing the scenes of your automation.
 Well defined workflows have a material effect on productivity and competitive value.
 This isn’t just about obvious and explicit UX.
 Many subplots of your overall digital flow involve the touchpoints from machine to machine, routine to routine.
 Many manual processes will be tossed like steerage as you navigate the waters of thousands of data entities, and hundreds of touchpoints between you and the internal and external ecosystems.